 As the Guardianship program includes calculations and drop down menus, we encourage all guardians to complete the forms on the computer.

-software for the Guardianship Accounting and Plan Forms
+the approved Guardianship Accounting and Plan Smart Forms

 (from the 17th Judicial Circuit page)

-Computers and printers with the guardianship program on the hard drive are available for those without access to a computer or the internet at the following locations:
+Computers and printers are available for those without access to a computer or the internet at the following locations: